lmame/Sample-Library-Public/README.md

 Tips & tricks
 * How to pass custom objects in a process and access its properties (list of strings, object, list of objects)

+Apis description:
+* How to use rxNotificationMessage in UI to display notification, modify the Ttl and display the message as Html (bonus, using picture),

 # Installation (using the zip file):